 Contraband tobacco is a major problem in Canada.
-About 1 in 3 cigarettes purchased in Ontario are illegal, Quebec has identified a contraband incidence of about 15%, and police are seizing more and more illicit tobacco products heading into Atlantic Canada and the Prairies.
-Contraband tobacco is a boon for organized crime, with the Royal Canadian Mounted Police (RCMP) identifying about 175 criminal gangs involved in the trade; they use the proceeds to fund their other illegal activities, including guns, drugs and human smuggling.
+About 1 in 3 cigarettes purchased in Ontario are illegal and Quebec has identified a contraband incidence of about 15%.
+Police are seizing more and more illicit tobacco products heading into Atlantic Canada and the Prairies.